 We realize that without knowing what things cost it is hard to decide on what features to add into your home.
 Having an idea of what you want to spend or having a mortgage pre-approval will help our designer keep you in line with your floor plan in relation to what you want to spend.
 It’s easier to have an idea to work around versus having to detract from what you planned later on.
 Make a realistic plan by knowing what you want, so you can have a candid conversation around materials and features based on your budget amount, and some allowance to incorporate some (or all!) of your custom wishlist features accordingly.

 Number of Bathrooms

 The number of bathrooms you want will also be a factor in determining the square footage of your home.
 On the same note, knowing whether you want a separate bath and shower in your ensuite or if just a shower is sufficient for your lifestyle, will help determine layout, and the overall square foot of your home.
 Or, perhaps adding a half (or full) bath in the mudroom would be a convenient feature to keep your home tidy after coming in from the yard.

 Basement or Crawl Space

 When you get your floor plan drafted by B&B’s onsite designer, a basement plan could also be included.
 Knowing if you plan to have a basement or crawl space will help you make decisions for the areas mentioned above.
-Future plumbing work that may need to be carried out from Sharp Plumbing & Heating, as well as considering the electrical locations for the time when you are ready to develop your basement will also be taken into consideration.
+Future plumbing work needs to be considered, as well as considering the electrical locations for the time when you are ready to develop your basement will also be taken into consideration.

 If you don’t have all your details completely hashed out before talking to our designer, don’t worry.
-She will guide you through this decision making process and ask key questions that gets you thinking more about how your future home should function for your lifestyle, while possibly bringing up a few more options and ideas to consider!
+Katia will guide you through this decision making process and ask key questions that gets you thinking more about how your future home should function for your lifestyle, while possibly bringing up a few more options and ideas to consider!